ohlookitshazy/itsprogramming/src/pages/The Basics/2020-02-23-how-to-write-code.markdown

 Try removing a few headings and saving the file, the browser should refresh to show your changes and saving you from the manual labor of refreshing yourself every time.
 Neat!

-# CodePen.io
+# JSFiddle.net

-As you might've noticed, some examples are already rendered within the page, by using CodePen.io, which is an awesome free service, which allows you to play in isolated mini "environments".
-Thus instead of screenshots I will attempt to provide examples purely from there, so that you can see the full picture at any given moment and play around with it, without breaking anything serious.
+As you might've noticed, some examples are already rendered within the page, by using [JSFiddle.net](https://jsfiddle.net/), which is an awesome free service, which allows you to play in isolated mini "environments".
+Thus instead of screenshots I will attempt to provide more examples from there, so that you can see the full picture at any given moment and play around with it, without breaking anything serious.